Advanced Imaging Prior Authorizations

 Blue Cross of Idaho also requires prior authorization for advanced imaging performed in a skilled nursing facility (SNF).

-American Imaging Management (AIM), a radiology medical management organization, manages prior authorization requests for diagnostic imaging services.
+AIM Specialty Health, formerly known as American Imaging Management (AIM), a radiology medical management organization, manages prior authorization requests for diagnostic imaging services.

 See MA PAP102 for AIM contact information